All Types Of Cricket Shots Explained – The Essential Guide!

 The batsman mostly plays this shot when the bowler hits the short-of-length deliveries.
 Pull shot may play on the front foot or back foot, depending on the batsman’s ability.
 If you took India’s Rohit Sharma and Virat Kohli are examples.
 In contrast, Rohit comes up on the front foot to pull the ball in front of the wicket mostly, whereas Virat Kohli rocks back on his back foot and plays the pull shot to place the ball behind the wicket.

 So, guys, the shots that we have mentioned so far are all orthodox cricket shots.
 I mean, these are textbook cricket shots in general.
 However, Some batsmen invented some new shots on their own rather than playing conventional cricket shots.
 Those are called unorthodox cricket shots.
-Let’s have a look at those non-conventional cricket shots.
+Let’s have a look at those non-conventional types of cricket shots.

-Unorthodox or Non Conventional Cricket Shots
+Unorthodox or Non-Conventional Types Of Cricket Shots

 17. Ramp Shot